 SUMMARY

 This document is a live working document and it has been used to identify and record the retention of data collected in key departments within the Diocese.
 This retention schedule will be reviewed and amended annually and will be subject to change depending upon changes to legislation and legal procedures.
-The Diocese of Shrewsbury is aware of it obligations under GDPR and frequently reviews its policy and procedures.
+The Diocese of Shrewsbury is aware of its obligations under GDPR and frequently reviews its policy and procedures.